rian39/notes/deleuze_guattari_what_is_1997.md

 each concept will therefore be considered as the point of coincidence, condensation, or accumulation of its components 20

-a concept is a heteogenesis -- that is to say, an ordering of its components by zones of neighbourhood  20
+a concept is a heterogenesis -- that is to say, an ordering of its components by zones of neighbourhood  20

 a concept ... is a refrain, an opus with its number [chiffre] 21